atampy25/simple-mod-framework/docs/Making a Mod.md

 Most of those fields are self-explanatory.
 There are other optional fields documented in, as well as more explanation of these ones in, [Manifest](Manifest.md).

 Notice how `contentFolder` has been set to `content`.
 This is the name of the folder where most of your mod's files will be.
-Create a folder called `content` (or change `contentFolder` to whatever you want and name a new folder that).
+Create a folder called `content` (or change the value of `contentFolder` to whatever you want and name a new folder that).

 ## Adding some content